 The Swiss Press Club in Geneva enjoys an excellent reputation: since its founding it has organized more than two thousand events with illustrious speakers from Fidel Castro to Henry Kissinger.
-However, at the end of November 2017 a presentation was announced that would deal critically with the Syrian White Helmets, an activist group popular in Western media.
+However, at the end of November 2017 a presentation was announced that would deal critically with the Syrian White Helmets, a Syrian activist group popular in Western media.

 The British organization The Syria Campaign learned about this – and immediately called for the cancellation of the event.
-Similar requests were then made by the director of the Washington Syria Institute, a well-known Senior Fellow of the Atlantic Council, the Syria representative of the German Heinrich Böll Foundation, a British Middle East diplomat, and other players on both sides of the Atlantic.
+Similar requests were then made by the director of the Washington Syria Institute, a well-known Senior Fellow of the Atlantic Council, the Syria representative of the German Heinrich Boell Foundation, a British Middle East diplomat, and other players on both sides of the Atlantic.

 Finally, the Swiss section of Reporters Without Borders was called to the scene.
 As a member of the Press Club, it dissociated itself in an Open Letter from the planned event and called with sharp words for its cancellation, particularly because some of the speakers had appeared in Russian state media and hence were to be regarded as „tools of Russian propaganda.“